wp-plugins/adaptive-images/readme.txt

  - Thank you to the guys over at the Pressidium team for helping with debugging the CDN/Varnish/external caching service feature.
  - Thank you Andy Gray for helping debugging the weird filesystem path issues in managed environments.
+ - Thank you Antonis Zachopoulos for the help on regular expressions.
+Saved me from going crazy!
  - And, of course, a million thanks to all those who provided useful feedback in the early versions of the plugin, where the inevitable glitches due to server environment variations were more than a few.